Contact & Bios

 Graduate school, Brandeis U, Sociology.
 Ph.D.: "Missa Sociologus," a 10-min oratorio satirizing sociological jargon.

-In a small private school operated with his wife, Skip wrote seven one-act musicals for all the students, performed for the local community, including:
+In a small private school operated with his wife, Skip wrote seven one-act musicals with a unique role for each student, performed for the local community, including:

 "Lady Meets the Wild and Woolly West," 30-min, music from old hymns